 The standard course load for a student (not employed full-time) during a regular semester is five college courses, or a course load of 15 to 17 credit hours.
 However, this varies with each student, and an advisor should be consulted to make this choice.
-The maximum course load for a student during the summer is two courses or eight credit hours per five-week term.
+The maximum course load for a student during the summer is 16 credit hours for the 10-week session and 8 credit hours for the 5-week session.
 Only under exceptional circumstances will a student be permitted to register for more than the standard course load.
 Students wishing to take a course load above the standard course load must get approval from the Vice President for Instruction, Vice President for Student Services, Dean or Registrar on a case by case basis.

 Course Prerequisites and Co-requisites

 Course prerequisites and co-requisites must be met regardless of TSI status.
 Relevant course prerequisites must be met before students will be allowed to begin courses requiring prerequisites.